yairgd/disa/README.md

 # Module structure
 The module allows 2 interfaces from user space:
-* Using kernel parameters API.
+* Using kernel parameters API:</br>
-    This part of the module demonstrate the use of module parameters API to control the module.
-There are 2 parameters:
+    This part of the module demonstrates the use of module parameters API to control the module.
+There is one parameter named *func* and it uses to select from user space the internal function that is going to

-    1. *size* - the size of memory to disasmble
+* Using kernel char device API (using misc device):</br>
-    2. *func* - name of build in Linux kernel to disassemble
+    The purpose of this interface is to make a file behavior for the disa module using */dev/disa* using file system calls like open,read,ioctl.
+The context of the file is the disasembly text code of the selected function.
+Seclected function can be one of two:</br>

-* Using kernel char device API (using misc device):
+    1. Internal kennel function (see kernel parameter *func*) </br>
-The purpose of this interface is to make a file behavior for the disa module using */dev/disasm* using file system calls like open,read,ioctl. this interface  it not ready yet, so the disassembly is done when open system call is called (See test1.c)
+    2. Local function of a proccess and it set using ioctl system call.

 # Build the module